 Median Nerve Stretch

-Median nerve is the nerve that runs along the palmer side of our wrist and can sometimes be compressed in the wrist resulting in a condition called Carpal Tunnel Syndrome (CTS).
+The median nerve is the nerve that runs along the palmer side of our wrist and can sometimes be compressed in the wrist resulting in a condition called Carpal Tunnel Syndrome (CTS).
 Persons with CTS normally complain of tingling or numbness in the thumb and fingers, particularly the index and middle fingers.

-To stretch the median nerve, place open palm on wall with fingertips pointing away from trunk and parallel to the floor.
-Rotate trunk away from wall keeping the elbow straight and feel the stretch in arm and forearm.
+To stretch the median nerve, place the open palm on wall with fingertips pointing away from trunk and parallel to the floor.
+Rotate trunk away from the wall keeping the elbow straight and feel the stretch in arm and forearm.
 Return to the starting position and repeat on the other side.